pymedphys/pymedphys/README.rst

 ..
 START_OF_DOCS_IMPORT

-**A community effort to develop a standard library and platform for Medical Physics in Python.
-Building quality transparent software together via peer review and open source distribution.**
+**A community effort to develop an open standard library for Medical Physics in Python.
+Building quality transparent software together via peer review and open source distribution.
+Open code is better science.**

 |build| |pypi| |conda| |python| |license|